 Treatment and outcomes

 There are no specific treatments for any of the frontotemporal subtypes.
 There are medications that can reduce agitation, irritability and/or depression.
 These treatments should be used to help improve quality of life.

-FTD inevitably gets worse over time and the speed of decline differs from person to person.
-For many years, individuals with FTD show muscle weakness and coordination problems, leaving them needing a wheelchair — or bedbound.
+Frontotemporal dementia inevitably gets worse over time and the speed of decline differs from person to person.
+For many years, individuals with frontotemporal dementia show muscle weakness and coordination problems, leaving them needing a wheelchair — or bedbound.
 These muscle issues can cause problems swallowing, chewing, moving and controlling bladder and/or bowels.
-Eventually people with frontotemporal degenerations die because of the physical changes that can cause skin, urinary tract and/or lung infections.
+Eventually people with frontotemporal degeneration die because of the physical changes that can cause skin, urinary tract and/or lung infections.